If you're active on social media but don't have a TikTok account, you're missing out on a lot of fun and opportunities to reach a wide audience.

 Also, our 2023 Social Media Industry Benchmarking Study found that TikTok is the most engaging social media platform right now with an average engagement rate of 5.96%, so that's another reason to start your journey with this platform and keep an eye on engagement rates.

 Another app you can use to improve your social media profiles is Planly.
-Planly is a TikTok and Instagram scheduler for content creators and businesses.
-It lets you have full automation and an advanced interface, store your media and plan and schedule posts in advance without further notifications.
+Planly is a social media scheduler for content creators and businesses.
+It lets you have full automation and an advanced interface, store your media.

 TikTok hashtags are a key element of any successful TikTok marketing strategy.